 The Canadian Lumber Standards Accreditation Board (CLSAB) is a federally registered non-profit organization responsible for ensuring that “Canadian Standard Lumber” is accurately graded and identified in accordance with CSA-O141 Softwood Lumber as required by the National Building Code of Canada.
 In addition, the CLSAB provides oversight in the delivery of specific Canadian Food Inspection Agency (CFIA) Forestry Directives.

-In the late 1950’s Canada Mortgage and Housing Corporation (CMHC) and The United States Federal Housing Authority (USFHA) decided that lumber should be grade marked under a nationally organized system.
+In the late 1950’s Canada Mortgage and Housing Corporation (CMHC) and The United States Federal Housing Authority (USFHA) determined that lumber should be grade marked under a nationally organized system.
 The purpose of the system was to protect home buyers by providing a further assurance of quality in the homes constructed under CMHC and USFHA requirements.

 The CLS Committee operated until October 1962 before being replaced by the Canadian Lumber Standards Administration Board.
 This structure was maintained until February 19, 1982 when the Canadian Lumber Standards Administration Board was reorganized to form the Canadian Lumber Standards Accreditation Board as a federally incorporated no-share non-profit corporation under Part II of the Canadian Business Corporations Act.
 Part II provides for the incorporation of organizations for the purpose of carrying on, without pecuniary gain to its Members, purposes to which the Parliament of Canada extends legislative authority, which are among other things, scientific, professional or the like objects.

 The CLSAB has four main roles: